sjovang/ksu-vgs-azure-intro/README.md

-# ksu-vgs-azure-intro
+# Introduction to Azure for Kristiansund Vgs

-Introduction to Azure for Kristiansund Vgs
+Presentation, demo material and learning resources for students